Demiton

 What we're building

-I'm starting an open source project: OpenContractsAU.
-A community-owned scraper that produces OC4IDS-compliant JSON for every Australian jurisdiction.
+The project is OpenContractAU - a community-owned scraper producing OCDS-compliant JSON for every Australian jurisdiction.
 No login, no API key, no commercial gate.
 The data the law already says must be public, in the format every modern procurement system expects.

 Is this legal?